Molecule-Serverless/molecule-artifact/README.md

 congradulation! you have done most of the work!

 In the following, we will explain the detailed instructions to run each (optional) microbenchmarks.
-All test cases are self-contained, that means you can directly select and run the cases that you are interested!
+All test cases are self-contained, that means you can directly select and run the cases that you are interested in!

 ### (2) cFork (for CPU or DPU)